Collision Times in Multicolor Urn Models and Sequential Graph Coloring With Applications to Discrete Logarithms: Collision Times in Sequential Graph Coloring Using Stein's Method

 \subsection{The Infinite Path}

-In this section asymptotic distributions of the collision times are determined for the infinite path.
-More formally, define $\cZ=((G_{n,s}))$ with $G_{n,s}=P_s$ the path of length $s$, for all $n \geq 1$.
-Let $T_{nm}^\cZ$ be the first time there exists a monochromatic path of length $m$ in a sequential coloring of the graph sequence $\cZ$ with the probability distribution $\P_n$.
-Equivalently, suppose $\{X_{n, i}\}_{i\geq 1}$ be an i.i.d. $\P_n$ sequence, and define Similar to the proof of Theorem \ref{th:palimitdistribution}, using the Stein method based on dependency graph, the limiting distribution of $T_{nm}^\cZ$ can be determined.
+Define $\cT_{N, m}$ to be the first time there exists a monochromatic path of length $m$ in a sequential coloring of the infinite path $\cZ$ with the probability distribution $\P_N$.
+This problem can be re-formulated as follows: $\{X_{i}\}_{i\geq 1}$ be an i.i.d. $\P_N$ sequence, and

+Similar to the proof of Theorem \ref{th:palimitdistribution}, using the Stein method based on dependency graph, the limiting distribution of $\cT_{N, m}$ can be determined.